arangodb/docs/3.11/http/general.md

 a variety of clients and tools (e.g. browsers, curl, telnet).
 The communication can optionally be SSL-encrypted.

-Additionally there is a custom binary protocol called [VelocyStream](https://github.com/arangodb/velocystream){:target="_blank"}
+Additionally, there is a custom binary protocol called [VelocyStream](https://github.com/arangodb/velocystream){:target="_blank"}
 which can be used for better throughput.
 HTTP requests are easily mappable to VelocyStream and no separate documentation exists as the API is essentially the same for both network protocols.

-ArangoDB uses the standard HTTP methods (e.g. *GET*, *POST*, *PUT*, *DELETE*) plus the *PATCH* method described in [RFC 5789](http://tools.ietf.org/html/rfc5789){:target="_blank"}.
+ArangoDB uses the standard HTTP methods (e.g. `GET`, `POST`, `PUT`, `DELETE`) plus the `PATCH` method described in [RFC 5789](http://tools.ietf.org/html/rfc5789){:target="_blank"}.

 Most server APIs expect clients to send any payload data in [JSON](http://www.json.org){:target="_blank"}
 format or ArangoDB's custom [VelocyPack](https://github.com/arangodb/velocypack) binary format.
 Details on the expected format and JSON attributes can be found in the documentation of the individual API endpoints.

-Clients sending requests to ArangoDB must use either HTTP 1.1, HTTP 2 or VelocyStream.
+Clients sending requests to ArangoDB must use either of the following protocols:

+- HTTP 1.1
+- HTTP 2
+- VelocyStream

 Other HTTP versions or protocols are not supported by ArangoDB.

-Clients are required to include the `Content-Length` HTTP header with the correct content length in every request that can have a body (e.g. *POST*, *PUT* or *PATCH*) request.
-ArangoDB will not process requests without a *Content-Length* header - thus chunked transfer encoding for POST-documents is not supported.
+Clients are required to include the `Content-Length` HTTP header with the correct content length in every request that can have a body (e.g. `POST`, `PUT` or `PATCH`) request.
+ArangoDB will not process requests without a `Content-Length` header - thus chunked transfer encoding for POST-documents is not supported.

 HTTP Keep-Alive